james9001/chatterbots-frontend/README.md

 - `nvm use`
 - `npm install`
 - `pre-commit install` to install hooks
-- Install the Pip3 package `xmlformatter` i.e. `pip3 install xmlformatter`
+- Install the Pip3 package `xmlformatter` i.e. `pip3 install xmlformatter --break-system-packages`
 - Run this to exec all the pre-commit hooks on the entire project: `pre-commit run --all-files`
 - `ionic build`
 - `ionic serve`